On the biautomaticity of CAT(0) triangle-square groups: Second example

 \begin{proof} From the theorems \ref{GLC} and \ref{CH} we know that it is enough to show that each injective loop in $\Lk(v, X_2)$ has length at least $2\pi$.
 The link $\Lk(v, X_2)$ is presented in Figure \ref{link_2} where, for the picture readability, top and bottom vertices of a link are identified.
 It is easy to see that there are no injective loops in $\Lk(v, X_2)$ of length smaller than $2\pi$, thus $X_2$ is locally CAT(0) and $\wtl{X_2}$ is a CAT(0) space.

 Again, to check that $\wtl{X_2'}$ is not CAT(0) it is enough to check that $X_2'$ is not locally CAT(0), which can easily be done by analyzing $8$ possible ways in which complex $X_2'$ can be obtained and analyzing links in them.
 In Figure \ref{link_2} one of the $8$ analogous cases of how the link could look like is analyzed.
 All the edges in that picture have length of $\frac{\pi}{3}$, so there is a cycle of length $\frac{5\pi}{6}$.
-Such cycle in figure \ref{link_2} outlined in outlined in blue.
+Such cycle is outlined in blue in figure \ref{link_2}.

 \end{proof}

 \begin{lm} The radial flat $F$ embeds in the universal cover $\wtl{X_2}$. \end{lm}